Brian L. Stekloff

 Brian is a go-to first-chair trial lawyer who has tried over 30 cases to verdict before juries across the country.

 Brian serves as national trial counsel for Monsanto in its Roundup litigation.
-He recently delivered the first full defense verdict in the litigation in a Los Angeles Superior Court case involving a boy diagnosed with cancer at age 5.
-Brian has also obtained complete defense verdicts on behalf of Bayer, Eli Lilly, and Pfizer in products liability bellwether trials, including the first state-court jury verdict for Bayer in the Xarelto litigation.
+He recently delivered the first full defense verdict in the litigation in a Los Angeles Superior Court case involving a boy diagnosed with cancer at age five.
+Brian has also obtained complete defense verdicts on behalf of Bayer, Eli Lilly, and Pfizer in products liability bellwether trials, including the first state court jury verdict for Bayer in the Xarelto litigation.

 Before founding Wilkinson Stekloff, Brian previously practiced at Covington and Burling and Paul, Weiss, Rifkind, Wharton & Garrison, where he tried multiple cases to verdict and represented companies and individuals in government investigations and prosecutions.
 Brian also spent four years as an Assistant Federal Public Defender for the Southern District of Florida, where he obtained full acquittals in nearly one-third of his jury trials at a rate of more than double the national average.

 - Undergraduate: University of North Carolina at Chapel Hill, B.A. with distinction

 - Law: Georgetown University Law Center, J.D. magna cum laude (Order of the Coif)

 - Judge Catherine C. Blake, United States District Court for the District of Maryland (2001-03)